 Perfectly protected.

-Setra's integral safety concept helps to proactively prevent accidents.
-It protects both passengers and driver and the more vulnerable road users.
-The next generation of the ComfortClass underlines the high safety standard with spectacular innovations in the field of assistance systems.
-Active Brake Assist 5 (ABA 5) is the world's first emergency braking assistant for coaches that can react to moving pedestrians with emergency braking.
+Setra’s integral safety concept helps to proactively prevent accidents.
+It protects both passengers and the driver and includes the weaker road users.
+The next generation of ComfortClass underscores the high safety standard with pioneering innovations in the field of assistance systems.
+The new, standard emergency braking assistant for touring coaches Active Brake Assist 6 (ABA 6) detects moving or stationary persons and cyclists in front of the vehicle and can initiate emergency braking independently.
 The optional Active Drive Assist 2 enables semi-automated driving in a bus for the first time.
-And the new optional 360° camera system gives the driver an all-round view of the traffic situation.
+The optional 360° camera system provides the driver with an all-round overview of the traffic situation.
+And compared to conventional outside mirrors, the new MirrorCam impresses with a significantly-enlarged field of vision when looking out of the side windows.

 Relaxed and safe on the road.

-The list of new safety and assistance systems in the Setra ComfortClass in the area of active safety is long.
-It starts with the optional Active Drive Assist 2, which for the first time in a bus enables the driver to drive semi-automatically.
-It is based on existing assistance systems whose functionalities have been combined for Active Drive Assist 2.
-These include the further developed Predictive Powertrain Control (PPC), Lane Assist (SPA) and the new Active Brake Assist 5 (ABA 5).
-Only through their interaction can driving processes such as accelerating, braking, maintaining distance, steering and lane keeping be carried out automatically by Active Drive Assist 2.
+The list of the new safety and assistance systems of the Setra ComfortClass in the area of active safety is long.
+It begins with the optional Active Drive Assist 2, which enables the driver to drive semi-automated in a bus for the first time.
+This is based on already existing assistance systems whose functionalities have been combined for Active Drive Assist 2.
+These include the further-developed anticipatory cruise control Predictive Powertrain Control (PPC), Lane Assistant (SPA) and the new Active Brake Assist 6 (ABA 6).
+Driving operations such as accelerating, braking, maintaining distance, steering and staying in lane can only be performed automatically by Active Drive Assist 2 through their interaction.
 This applies to the entire speed range from 0 to 100 km/h on motorways and motorway-like roads.
-Particularly helpful in city traffic, on the other hand, is the new Active Brake Assist 5 (ABA 5) emergency braking system, which is fitted as standard.
-This works for the first time with a combination of radar and camera system.
-Compared to the previous ABA 4 system, the new system can react to moving persons not only with partial braking, but also with full braking up to a vehicle speed of 50 km/h.
-The new system can also react to moving persons with full braking.
-In unclear situations, the driver can also rely on the benefits of the optional 360° camera.
-The basis is formed by four cameras at the front, both sides and at the rear of the bus.
-The four images from the cameras are fused to create a 360° bird's eye view of the coach and its surroundings.
-And if you want even more visibility, you can opt for the new, even brighter full-LED headlights with Highbeam Assist.
-The antiviral filter sets that are part of the standard equipment of the ComfortClass prove that the topic of safety encompasses much more.
-For even more effective infection protection, driver protection doors, software updates or disinfection dispensers can be individually retrofitted.
+On the other hand, the new emergency braking assistant Active Brake Assist 6 (ABA 6) installed as standard is particularly helpful in urban traffic.
+This operates with a combined radar and camera system.
+Compared with the previous ABA 5 system, the new system detects moving or stationary persons and cyclists in front of the vehicle and can initiate emergency braking independently.
+Accidents can be avoided even more reliably with ABA 6.
+The system covers the entire vehicle speed range and is active in the background.
+In unclear situations the driver can also rely on the advantages of the optional 360° camera system.
+It is based on four cameras at the front, both sides and at the rear of the bus.
+The four images from the cameras are combined through data fusion to provide a 360° bird’s-eye view of the touring coach and its surroundings.
+And if you want an even clearer view, you can rely on the new, even brighter full-LED headlamps with Highbeam Assist.

 Active Drive Assist 2.